alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 type with 4 vCPUs, then we need to take about 32GB of RAM.

 ### Cluster creation
+We will create a Kubernetes cluster in multiple availability zones.
+This decision increases the availability of the system, but it adds the following constraints:
+* Alibaba Cloud Container Service is designed to support either 1 or 3 availability zones;
+* In order to be compatible with most of the regions, we can only use 2 availability zones, so we will need to configure our Kubernetes cluster to use twice the same availability zone;
+* The minimum number of worker nodes is 3.

 Open a terminal on your computer and execute the following instructions:
 ```bash
 # Go to the folder where you have downloaded this tutorial